 Just like in a normal pregnancy, complications cannot be ruled out in a twin pregnancy.
 Below, we have mentioned a few potential complications of twin pregnancy.

-- Preeclampsia in twin pregnancy is two to three times higher than in single pregnancies (16).
+- PreeclampsiaiXA pregnancy condition characterized by hypertension and organ damage, which may lead to health issues for the mother and the child. in twin pregnancy is two to three times higher than in single pregnancies (8).
 Usually, women are bound to have higher blood pressure during twin pregnancy due to extra pressure on the blood walls for more blood.
 Preeclampsia occurs during the 20th week of pregnancy and proper prenatal care can reduce the severity.

 - Iron helps bind oxygen to the blood.
 The shortage of iron and a high demand for blood and oxygen in the body result in anemia.
 The doctor usually prescribes iron supplements in such cases.